Should you double crop soybeans in Michigan?

 - Leave 8 to 10 inches of wheat stubble.
 This will force the soybean plants to set pods higher off the ground.

-- Select varieties that are about one half maturity group earlier than full-season varieties for your area.
-Avoid planting early varieties as they will be too short and yield poorly.
+- Select varieties that are one half to one full maturity group earlier than the recommended full-season varieties for your area (Figure 1).
+For example, a producer in southern Berrien County should plant varieties from maturity groups 2.0 to 2.5.
+Avoid planting very early maturing varieties as the plants will be very short and yield poorly.

 - Choose tall, small-seeded varieties if possible.